glasserc/humbug/README.rst

 manner.
 As a result it probably won't work for *your* Annex or an empty annex.
 Patches welcome, particularly to add a configuration file interface in an XDG-compatible location!

+Humbug's support for unpacking zips is pretty fiddly.
+Expect it to just crash.
+You'll get to clean it up by hand.